mkdocstrings/griffe/docs/downstream-projects.md

 Griffe is used by various projects in the Python ecosystem.

+## api2mdx

+[api2mdx](https://github.com/Mirascope/api2mdx) is a Python tool that generates `mdx` documentation for Python APIs.
+Under the hood, it uses Griffe.

 ## griffe2md

 [griffe2md](https://mkdocstrings.github.io/griffe2md/) outputs API docs in Markdown.
 It uses Griffe to load the data, and then use Jinja templates to render documentation in Markdown, just like [mkdocstrings-python](https://mkdocstrings.github.io/python/), but in Markdown instead of HTML.